pgomez-a/ft_linear_regression/README.md

 - **plot.py:** plots the model with the regression line.
   - Takes two float values as arguments to plot a point.
-  - Takes theta0 & theta1 stored in .thetas to compute the cost.
+  - Takes theta0 & theta1 stored in .thetas to plot the regression line.
   - If .thetas doesn't exist, theta0 & theta1 are set to 0.0.

 <div align="center">